anujmenta/moltres/README.md

 Service status:

 The services here are categorized into the following states:
+1. Plolyd : Plotted graphs on Plotly and integrated into report
+2. Visualized : Generating output into a Excel sheet
-1. Finished : Testing and merging to master done
+3. Finished : Testing and merging to master done
-2. Testing : The coding is done but tests are not done yet
+4. Testing : The coding is done but tests are not done yet
-3. In progress : Branch created and code being written
+5. In progress : Branch created and code being written
-4. Icebox : Up next
+6. Icebox : Up next

 | Category | Sub-category(GCP) |Sub-category(AWS)| Status |
 | -------- | -------- | -------- |------ |